Outreach Spotlight:

 Global Nomads Group

-Global Nomads Group (GNG) fosters dialogue and understanding among the world’s youth.
-Since its founding in 1998, GNG has conducted virtual exchange programs in 60 countries on all seven continents.
-By providing opportunities to interact and engage with different perspectives, GNG’s programs help youth break down stereotypes, address community challenges, develop 21st century skills, and explore what it means to be a global citizen.
+Global Nomads Group unites global youth in experiences that provide the connection, skill building, and support they need to create a better world for us all.
+Since its founding in 1998, Global Nomads has conducted virtual exchange programs in 68 countries on all seven continents.
+Through their programs, youth lead the way; initiating dialogue, forging understanding, and dismantling geographical and cultural barriers, allowing them to address community challenges, develop 21st century skills, and explore what it means to be a global citizen.

 Resources: